WISDEM/WEIS/docs/weis_models.rst

 In summary, OpenFAST in WEIS provides:

 1. Mid-fidelity time-domain simulations capturing the full dynamic behavior of wind turbines
-2. Modeling of various wind tubine configurations
+2. Modeling of various wind turbine configurations
 3. Load calculation for design verification and optimization
 5. Support for standard design load cases following IEC guidelines
 6. Capabilities for controller design and evaluation